vladbph/cymatix-doc/README.md

     "t_kind":"blah"
 }
 ```
+# Expert systems support
+The platform support a layer type, which goal is not related to NLU.
+You may decide to collect slots values and feed them to expert layer to infer additional information.
+Example: Doctor patient use case.
+Patient comes to a doctor and the assistent app asks a set of questions.
+Patient's answers are collected as a slot values and as a prompt passed to expert system layer to make a diagnosys.

 # Recommendations, tips and tricks
 - Before starting creating a `project` or `knowledge domain` important to remember: